 - Hydrops fetalis.

-To confirm/establish the diagnosis, we offer full GBA gene sequencing and deletion/duplication gene testing.
+To confirm/establish the diagnosis, we offer GBA gene sequencing and deletion/duplication gene testing.
 We also offer a broad selection of NGS panels which are designed for the molecular diagnostics of related conditions/phenotypes.

 Thus, CENTOGENE offers the following testing strategy for GBA gene testing: